RUHacking/RUHWebsite/src/pages/index/index.md

 path: /
 hero:
   description: >-
-    We are a student led technology society based at the University of Reading.
+    We are a [student-led technology
-    We are driven to provide exciting educational opportunities for everyone.
+    society](https://www.rusu.co.uk/societies/15199/) based here at the
-    Our events are the perfect opportunity for both newcomers and seasoned techies alike to collaborate & learn; facilitated by our support and resources.
+    [University of Reading](http://www.reading.ac.uk/).
+We are driven to provide exciting opportunities for our members to build their _skills_ as well as a _professional network_.
+Our events are the perfect opportunity for both newcomers and seasoned techies alike to collaborate & learn, facilitated by our support and resources.
   title: R. U. Hacking?
 about:
   col_1:
     description: >-
-      Hackathons are events where people from multiple disciplines can team up to create a quick and demonstrable version of their project.
+      **Hackathons** are events where people from multiple disciplines can team up to create a quick and demonstrable version of their project.
 The teams compete to see which project will be deemed the best by experts in the industry and can win prizes!
 Hackathons are often themed around a certain topic, but can often be free-form!
-Our society aims to provide some mini-hacks and similar events throughout the year with our big 24-hour Hackathon being held in February.
+Our society aims to provide some mini-hacks and similar events throughout the year with our big 24-hour Hackathon being held in February, 2019.
-    title: What is a hackathon anyway?
+    title: What is a Hackathon anyway?
   col_2:
     description: >-
       Building from our Hackathon last year, we're aiming to put our Alumni